thunder-project/thunder-registration/README.md

 ## usage

-Run an algorithm to compute registration parameters
+Fit an algorithm to compute registration parameters

 ```python
 from registration import CrossCorr